shuyangli/shuyangli.github.io/source/portfolio/sss.html.md

 ---
 title: Show Some Skin
-description: Design three print campaigns for a theatrical production that’s dramatic, different, and show a focus on self-expression and storytelling.
+description: design three print campaigns for a theatrical production that’s dramatic, different, and show a focus on self-expression and storytelling
 ---

 Show Some Skin is an annual theatrical production at the University of Notre Dame.
 We collect anonymous monologues from students and perform them on-stage to shed light on the hidden diversity at Notre Dame.
 For 2013 – 2015, I am in charge of its concept and print design.